Destination WPS

 $40 million to prepare students for tomorrow’s workforce

-On the Iver C. Ranum Innovation Campus students will learn from industry professionals and educators while using state-of-the-art equipment so they can move directly into the workforce upon graduation or have a head start as they move on to higher education.
-Students will be able to gain skills and earn certifications and job experience in the following fields:
+On the Iver C. Ranum Innovation Campus students are learning from industry professionals and educators while using state-of-the-art equipment so they can move directly into the workforce upon graduation or have a head start as they move on to higher education.
+Students gain skills and earn certifications and job experience in the following fields:

 School Safety & Learning Environment Enhancements

-$20 million to improve school safety and security and make repairs
+$20 million to improve school safety and security, and building upgrades

 Necessary improvements and enhancements include: